-Note: These are suggested methods.
-Your results may vary.
+Note: These are suggested methods; results may vary.
 Always test your remedy on an inconspicuous area to make sure it does not damage the finish.

-Scratches and Nicks.
-When a minor scratch or nick exposes the natural wood underneath, you can use an Ethan Allen Touch-Up Marker to color in the area so that it is less noticeable.
+- Scratches and nicks.
+When a minor scratch or nick exposes the natural wood underneath, you can use a touch-up marker from either Mohawk or Touch Up Solutions to color in the area so that it is less noticeable.
+Our design associates can assist with ordering from the two resources via their websites.
 These felt-tip markers are ideal for touching up minor surface scratches and worn edges.
-Ethan Allen offers a selection of markers, ranging from light brown to extra dark brown, designed to blend with most of our wood finish colors.
+Ethan Allen offers a selection of markers, ranging from light brown to extra-dark brown, designed to blend with most of our wood finish colors.
 Check with an Ethan Allen design consultant or our service department for the appropriate marker for your items.
-If the scratch or dent penetrates into the surface, seek the help of a furniture repair specialist.
+If the scratch or dent penetrates into the surface, seek the help of a furniture repair specialist. - Water marks.

-■ Water Marks.
 Water marks will often dissipate over time.
 If after a month, the mark is still there, apply a little salad oil to a clean, white cloth and rub the mark, going with the grain.
-Wipe dry and polish if needed.

-- Heat Marks.
-To minimize the appearance of heat marks, rub the wood very gently, going with the grain, with a dry, extra-fine (0000-gauge) steel wool pad (available at most hardware stores), and wipe it clean with a soft, clean cloth. - Spills and Stains.
+Wipe dry and polish if needed. - Heat marks.
+To minimize the appearance of heat marks, rub the wood very gently, going with the grain, with a dry, extra-fine (0000-gauge) steel wool pad (available at most hardware stores), and wipe it clean with a soft, clean cloth. - Spills and stains.
 As careful as you may be, accidents do happen.
-Some spills may be blotted up quickly and easily; others may penetrate the wood in seconds.
+Some spills may be blotted up quickly and easily; others may penetrate the wood or porous stone tops in seconds.
 For most spills, quick action can reduce the likelihood of damage.
-Here is a guide to immediate care of spills and stains: - Food Stains.
+Here is a guide to immediate care of spills and stains: - Food stains.
 Many foods-such as butter, mayonnaise, ketchup, and a variety of juices and acidic liquids-can leave a slight penetrating stain.
 Artificial coloring found in foods can also leave a stain.
-Wipe up these spills immediately with a soft, clean cloth. - Candle Wax or Gum.
+Wipe up these spills immediately with a soft, clean cloth. - Candle wax or gum.
 Harden fresh candle wax drippings with an ice cube wrapped in plastic, and then gently pop up the wax with a nonstick spatula or the edge of a credit card.
-Remove any residue with furniture cleaner and allow the surface to dry. - Alcohol.
+Remove any residue with furniture cleaner and allow the surface to dry.

+- Alcohol.
 Many liquids containing alcohol-cocktails, colognes, medicines, and other household fluids-will dissolve finishes on contact.
 If damage results, seek the help of a furniture repair specialist. - Paint.
 Water-based paints should be wiped up immediately with a clean, damp cloth.
-Oil-based paint should be allowed to dry and then gently pushed off the surface with a nonstick spatula or the edge of a credit card. - Nail Polish and Nail Polish Remover.
+Oil-based paint should be allowed to dry and then gently pushed off the surface with a nonstick spatula or the edge of a credit card. - Nail polish and nail polish remover.
 These are dangerous solvents.
 If a spill occurs, do not rub or wipe it; blot immediately and let the surface dry.
 If damage has occurred, seek the help of a furniture repair specialist.